 Using Fibonacci levels, as we discussed in the previous session, can be quite subjective.
 However, there are several things you may do to improve your chances by combining fibs with support and resistance.

-While the Fibonacci retracement tool is incredibly helpful, it should not be utilized on its own.
+The Fibonacci retracement tool is incredibly helpful.
+You should not use it only on its own.

 It’s like putting it up against NBA superstar Kobe Bryant.
 Even though Kobe was one of the best basketball players of all time, he couldn’t win those championships on his own.
 He required assistance.

-Similarly, other tools should be utilized in conjunction with the Fibonacci retracement tool.
+Similarly, you should utilize other tools in conjunction with the Fibonacci retracement tool.

-Let’s take what you’ve learnt so far and combine it to assist us find some nice trade opportunities in this lesson.
+Let’s take what you’ve learned so far and combine it to assist us to find some nice trade opportunities in this lesson.

 Are you all set?
 Let’s get this pip show rolling!